krasimir/absurdjs.com/pages/css-preprocessing/organic-css/index.md

 	  -webkit-animation-name: bounce;
 	}

 A full list of the available animation types could be seen [here](/pages/css-preprocessing/organic-css/molecules/#animate-small-class-prop-values-type-of-animation-small-).
 You may use `flipInX`, `slideInRight` or `rollOut`.

-All the available molecules are available [here](/pages/css-preprocessing/organic-css/molecules).
+The documentation of the build-in molecules is [here](/pages/css-preprocessing/organic-css/molecules).

+At the end, if you can't wait and want to try something now experiment on top of this JSBin:

+<a class="jsbin-embed" href="http://jsbin.com/zacov/2/embed?js,console">JS Bin</a><script src="http://static.jsbin.com/js/embed.js"></script>